Myanmar protests focus on junta's economic support | Politics

-Aggressive actions by security forces Wednesday night in a Mandalay neighbourhood where state railway workers are housed reflected the increased focus of the protests on businesses and government institutions that sustain the economy.
+Aggressive actions by security forces Wednesday night in a Mandalay city neighborhood where state railway workers are housed reflected the increased focus of the protests on businesses and government institutions that sustain the economy.

 The railway strike has received support from ordinary citizens who have placed themselves on railroad tracks to stop trains that the military has commandeered.